-Our serviced apartments in First Hill are accompanied by the best amenities and facilities.
+Our furnished apartments in First Hill are accompanied by the best amenities and facilities.
 From free Wi-Fi and comfortable beds to well-equipped kitchens, you get everything at your fingertips.
-Enjoy a cozy and comfortable stay in our impeccably furnished apartments.
+Enjoy a cosy and comfortable stay in our impeccably furnished apartments.

-Contact our reservations team at TheSqua.re for booking your furnished apartments in First Hill.
+Contact our reservations team at TheSqua.re for booking your serviced apartments in First Hill.
 You can also browse for more accommodation choices here.

 Corporate Accommodation in First Hill

 Our First Hill furnished apartments are ideal for corporates and business travellers.
 After hectic workdays and meetings, come back to sheer bliss.
 Our apartments offer plush furnishings and comfortable beds.
 All necessary amenities and appliances are available for your convenience.
 Enjoy staying connected throughout your trip.
 Relax with the best bathroom amenities and ample space.
 Have colleagues over for meetings or mini parties.
 Enjoy the best entertainment and recreational facilities alongside.
 Security features guarantee peace of mind likewise.
 Our apartments are also well connected to key business and commercial hubs.
 Get out and about with ease, courtesy of access to local transportation nearby.